Antazx/css-things/README.md

 - spread-radius: shadow expansion
 - colour: colour of the shadow, if not specified it will inherit the colour of the element it belongs to.
 - inset: determines if the shadow will be inner or outer

+## Position
+The position property allows us to position the elements.
+There are some concepts we need to understand:

+- **Rendered flow**: As a general rule, elements are drawn from left to right and from top to bottom.
+The 0,0 point of the elements, as a general rule, is the upper left corner.
+- **Reserved space**: This is the space that an element is assigned in the browser.
+- **Positioned element**: This means that the element has the position property with a value other than "static", which is the default value for this property.
+- **Staking context**: Stacking context.
+This is the order in which overlapping boxes will be stacked in the same container.

+When positioning an element, 5 properties are enabled that we can use to move the elements in the 3 axes:

+- top: the element will move from the top the distance we have indicated.
+- right: the element will move from the right side the distance we have indicated.
+- bottom: the element will move from the bottom the distance we have indicated.
+- left: the element will move from the left side the distance we have indicated.
+- z-index: allows you to move the element in the stacking context (z-axis).

+**NOTE: If we declare the top and/or left property for an element, the bottom and/or right properties will not work**

+The possible values that position can has are:
+- static: This is the default value, with this value the element is not positioned and therefore we cannot move it.
+- relative: The element will maintain its position, measurements in the rendering flow and its reserved space.
+If we move it, it will do so using its position in the html as a reference point.
+- absolute: The element will lose its measurements and its reserved space.
+If we move it, it will use the parent element positioned with reference.
+If they have none, it will use that of the referenced html element.
+- fixed: The element will lose its measurements and its reserved space.
+If we move it, it will use the reference html element and it will remain fixed in that position even if we scroll.
+- Sticky: is a mix of position relative and fixed.
+With this type of positioning the values top, left, bottom and right are not used to move the element, but to indicate at what point it will have a fixed positioning behaviour, until that point it will behave as if it had relative.